Feature Transportation Improves Graph Neural Networks: Experimental Results

 \section{Experimental Results}

 We demonstrate our ADR-GNN on two types of tasks on real-world datasets: node classification, and spatio-temporal node forecasting.
-Architectures and training details are provided in Appendix \ref{appendix:architectures}, and the complexity of ADR-GNN is discussed in Appendix \ref{app:complexity}.
+Architectures and training details are provided in Appendix \ref{appendix:architectures}, and the runtimes and complexity of ADR-GNN are discussed in Appendix \ref{app:complexity}.
 We use a grid search to select hyperparameters, discussed in Appendix \ref{appendix:hyperparams}.
 Datasets details and statistics are reported in Appendix \ref{app:datasets}.
-Throughout all the experiments, the top three models according to the mean metric are highlighted by \first{First}, \second{Second}, \third{Third}.
-Overall, we propose the following ADR-GNN architectures: \begin{itemize} [leftmargin=*] \itemsep{0em} \item ADR-GNN$_{S}$.
+Overall, we propose the two following ADR-GNN architectures: \begin{itemize} \item ADR-GNN$_{S}$.
 Here we follow a similar approach to typical neural networks, where different weights are learned for each layer.
 From a dynamical system perspective, this can be interpreted as an unrolled ADR iteration \cite{mardani2018neural}.
-This architecture is suitable for 'static' datasets that do not involve temporal information, such as Cora \cite{mccallum2000automating}, and is specified in Appendix \ref{app:staticArch}. \item ADR-GNN$_T$.
-A time-dependent ADR-GNN that is suitable for temporal datasets.
-In addition to the functionality of ADR-GNN$_{I}$, it utilizes temporal embedding, discussed in Appendix \ref{app:temporalADR}. \end{itemize}
+This architecture is suitable for 'static' datasets that do not involve temporal information, such as Cora, and is specified in Appendix \ref{app:staticArch}. \item ADR-GNN$_T$.
+A time-dependent ADR-GNN for temporal datasets.
+Compared to ADR-GNN$_{S}$, it also utilizes temporal embedding, discussed in Appendix \ref{app:temporalADR}. \end{itemize}